Miracle-Ear

 Miracle-Ear, Inc. is a hearing aid and hearing care company consisting of a network of franchised and corporately owned retail locations.
-The company is a subsidiary of Amplifon, the worldwide leader in hearing care and hearing aid retail based in Milan, Italy.
+The company is a subsidiary of Amplifon, retailer in hearing care and hearing aids based in Milan, Italy.
 Miracle-Ear's U.S. headquarters are located in Minneapolis, Minnesota.
-As of 2023 it has more than 1,500 locations in the United States, and it is the best-known hearing aid brand in the U.S.
+As of 2023 it has more than 1,500 locations in the United States,.

 History

 The origin of Miracle-Ear

 Miracle-Ear, Inc. began as a hearing aid manufactured by Dahlberg Electronics, an electronics company founded in 1948.
 Highly decorated WWII veteran, Kenneth Dahlberg started Dahlberg Electronics after he left a position as assistant to the president of Telex Communications, another manufacturer of hearing aids.
 Prior to manufacturing hearing aids, Dahlberg's company produced pillow radios for hospitals and motels.

 In the early 1950s, Dahlberg Electronics began producing hearing aids that utilized the newly invented transistor technology – beginning with "hybrid" hearing aids that used transistors and vacuum tubes, and then releasing an all-transistor model in 1953.
 In 1955, they introduced the first so-called "in-the-ear" hearing aid, the D-10 Magic Ear – which concealed all electronic components in a shell snapped onto an earmold and weighed 1/2 ounce, including battery, three-transistor amplifier, microphone, and receiver.
 Other innovations included the D-14 "Solar Ear" eyeglasses hearing aid, which used a solar cell for power.